benzenma123/EFI-For-ASUS-Zenbook-UX425EA/README.md

 - MacOS Monterey (pretty laggy)
 - MacOS Ventura (super laggy due to lack of GPU Acceleration)
 - MacOS Sierra (Smooth like butter :3)

+## Declarelation (update Sat Dec 27 10:34PM)
+False alarm guys, these are the unusable MacOS version and it won't be able to boot:
+- MacOS Monterey (Took 30min+ to boot and it won't detect disk)
+- MacOS Ventura (Took 45min+ to boot and disk won't detected)
+- MacOS Sonoma (Didn't test yet)
+- MacOS Tahoe (Hell nah, i aint testing it.
+My computer endure enough already!)